 - I was curator and writer/respondent for Seminarium (Fortress Education), a group blog on pedagogy in religious studies, from July 2013 until February 2015.
 URL: http://seminariumblog.org/curator

-- I have contracted with the Wabash Center of Teaching and Learning to curate online resources for teaching and learning.
+- I have contracted with the Wabash Center for Teaching and Learning to curate online resources for teaching and learning.

 - In 2013 I earned a Professional Certificate in Online Teaching Program at University of Wisconsin Madison (9 CEUs, reflecting appx.
 90 hours of work both self-paced and in groups).

 - Since 2011, I have participated in three THATCamps (The Humanities and Techology Camp), "unconferences" in digital pedagogy and (as of November 2013) in academic biblical studies (THATCamp AAR).